 We start with using evidence and reason as the basis of our beliefs – because reality is all there is.
 Fictional stories are real things too – as patterns of brain activity, states within computers or as ink on a page – but the subjects of those stories do not exist in their own right.

-The naturalist worldview leads us to atheism, in the sense of a lack of belief in a god or gods, because there is no good evidence for their existence.
+The naturalistic worldview leads us to atheism, in the sense of a lack of belief in a god or gods, because there is no good evidence for their existence.
 Atheism implies little about ethics—except to stipulate that ethical thinking shouldn’t be driven by a belief in deities or religions.

 So with a naturalistic worldview, we can construct our own ethics: first, by granting moral consideration for all humans.
 We do so because we know directly, from our own experience, that we can both suffer and flourish—that is, that we can experience both qualitatively bad and good things.
 Science and our own experience show us that other humans experience suffering and flourishing largely as we do.
 We care about the experiences of other humans because of our evolved tendencies to cooperate and feel compassion, because of enlightened self-interest, and perhaps because we strive to take an impartial standpoint not bound to our own perspective.
 While many aspire to feel equal compassion for all humans, most of us prioritize some over others—but we grant at least some meaningful moral consideration to all.
 That leads us to humanism—a commitment to evidence, reason, and compassion for all humans.